NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 These can be optimized as part of the problem, but if they are too far off, the solution will not be correct.
 In the previous section we used bundle adjustment to correct these errors, and then we passed the adjusted cameras to ``sfs``.
-However, bundle adjustment may often fail, simply because the illumination conditions can be very different among the images, and interest point matching may not succeed.
+However, bundle adjustment may fail, because of illumination differences.

 The option ``-–coarse-levels int`` can be passed to ``sfs``, to solve for the terrain using a multi-resolution approach, first starting at a